 This course is designed as a preparatory course for those wishing to enter nursing and other health related fields.
-Contents include a review of basic math skills, decimals and fractions, household and apothecary measurements, metric system, conversions and calculations, and military time.
-This is a pre-requisite program required by the Practical Nurse Program.
+Contents include a review of basic math skills, decimals and fractions, metric system, conversions and calculations, and military time.
+This is a pre-requisite course required by the Practical Nurse Program.